-5. A second tab will pop up and ask you to log in with your k-number and password
+2. It will pop up with a screen asking you to log in with your k-number and password

 Book Return – Library

-On the Cedar Rapids campus you can return books in the drop at the circulation desk, the slot right outside the library doors, and the outside bookdrop.
-You can find the outside bookdrop right here:
+On the Cedar Rapids campus you can return books you’ve checked out in the drop at the circulation desk, the slot right outside the library doors, and the outside bookdrop.
+You can find the outside bookdrop right here.

-At the Iowa City branch currently take books to the desk, but a slot by the doors will be available soon.
+At the Iowa City branch return books at the desk and in the library book return box (a large black box) across from the library doors.
 There is also a book return box available in the parking lot.